No. 16 Martin Street: Development

 If Bess Meredyth needed inspiration for this movie's storyline, she needed to look no further than the pamphlet quoted in the box.
 The "Dope" evil was a scourge sweeping Hollywood and the country in 1916.
 Drug use and debauchery would peak in Hollywood in the 1920s.
 Hollywood made hundreds of films based on drug use and their associated crimes.
 The reader will notice this movie covered the pamphlet's cocaine warnings of "homicide" and "loss of moral and social sense."

-According to the book - The Story, Carl Laemmle (1867-1939) produced around 91 movies in 1916.